kvinne-anc/Posts-/Create index.md

 and occassionally an address, longitude and latitude served to be the best identifiers here.
 While the coordinates ensure accuracy of location, they do present difficulties when subjected to the process of graphing data.

-## The distribution of markets in New York State can be seen below, pictured in green.
-The plot below it shows the distribution of credit as an accepted form of payment.
+## The distribution of markets in New York State can be seen in the plot below, which shows the distribution of credit as an accepted form of payment.
 The color distribution has been used to indicate each form of payment's status as accepted (yellow) or not (blue).
 Credit can be viewed almost as a control, although not entirely.
 Credit is a much more common form of payment in general, although many Farmer's Markets still opperate in a strictly cash environment.
 The significance of the acceptance of credit is that it suggests that the vendors have the means to process benefits payments, such as the EBT food stamps debit card.